zk-phi/preact-web-components/Readme.md

 });
 ```

-## Pros and Cons
+## Pros and Limitations

 Pros:

 - VERY thin
-- seamless integration between Preact props DOM props and DOM attributes
+- seamless integration between component states and DOM states
-- built-in `<slot>`s integration to give children to the components
+- built-in `<slot>` injection that allows components to have children
-- customizable attribute parsers to yield non-primitive DOM property values
+- fully customizable attribute parsers to yield non-primitive property values
 - automatic and effortless `<form>` integration (`formAssociated`)
-- reusable CSS with performance (`adoptedStyleSheets`)
+- CSS injection with performance (`adoptedStyleSheets`)
-- optimized re-rendering performance powered by `@preact/signals`
+- optimized re-rendering powered by `@preact/signals`
-- components can be nested (unlike an existing implementation)
+- components can be nested (unlike alternative implementations)
 - strictly typed interface

-Cons:
+Limitations:

 - `@preact/signals` is required
-- Shadow DOM is required
+- Shadow DOM must be enabled
+- components cannot access or detect the existence of their children

 TODOs: